yusufulutas/Unity-PreloadSigningAlias/README.md

 # Unity-PreloadSigningAlias
-This is for enter auto keystore and alias password in unity
+This is for entering auto keystore and alias password in unity